Your Questions Answered About Two Years Of Full Time Motorhome Travelling

 I might have to come to the UK for New Years Celebrations to experience the Conga – that’s a new one on me.

 When living in New Zealand we had a street party each year on Guy Fawkes night and I was named ‘Little Lucifer’ for my interest in pyrotechnics.
 I miss those times for sure.

 We would get it fixed and take temporary accommodation if necessary – we have a four-year mechanical warranty on the vehicle from Renault and insurance that will pay for accommodation while accident repairs are carried out.
 We had this happen recently and stayed in AirBnB’s for a couple of weeks while Betsy was getting some love and attention from the manufacturer.

 2 – your partner is taken ill or dies?

-We have both been sick and just stay put until we feel better.
+We have both been sick and just stayed put until we felt better.
 We have travel insurance that will repatriate us to New Zealand if there is a major medical problem.
 We’ve talked about what would happen if one of us dies.
 You never really know until the time comes, but if I were the surviving partner, I would relocate back to New Zealand.

 3 – the money runs out?

 We have insurance to cover us for big costs that would affect our savings.
 We watch our money carefully and live within our means so that it doesn’t or shouldn’t run out.
 However, if that did happen, we would go back home and get jobs.
 We are both in our early fifties and are university educated with good corporate skills.
 Let’s hope the New Zealand economy stays strong, just in case.